microsoft/MixedRealityToolkit-Unity/Documentation/UpdatingToGA.md

 - The `Microsoft.MixedReality.Toolkit` namespace has been added to `ReadOnlyAttribute`, `BeginReadOnlyGroupAttribute`, and `EndReadOnlyGroupAttribute`.

+### PointerClickHandler

+The `PointerClickHandler` class has been removed.
+The `PointerHandler` should be used instead, it provides the same functionality.

 ## Assembly name changes

 In The GA release, all of the official Mixed Reality Toolkit assembly names and their associated assembly definition (.asmdef) files have been updated to fit the following pattern.